What’s in a Book? – A Deeper Dive into the Monograph Radiant Echoes

 - (“Command + C,” switch from Artwork Archive in a Safari tab to Adobe InDesign + “Command + V,” switch back from Adobe InDesign to Artwork Archive in the Safari tab) x ~700 = ~2800 clicks.

-- Click back and forth between tabs and apps as I remembered to check off that an artwork’s caption was complete my master list in Notion.
+- Click back and forth between tabs and apps as I remembered to check off that an artwork’s caption was complete in my master list in Notion.

 - Forget where I was in which app and click around 2-5 more times to get back to where I meant to be, which = feeling completely goofy